Energy Efficiency Financing and Rebates

-PACE Financing allows property owners to finance energy efficiency, water conservation, renewable energy, and electric vehicle infrastructure upgrades to their property by repaying the cost of the improvements through a voluntary assessment on their property tax bill.
+Property Assessed Clean Energy (PACE) Financing allows property owners to finance energy efficiency, water conservation, renewable energy, and electric vehicle infrastructure upgrades to their property by repaying the cost of the improvements through a voluntary assessment on their property tax bill.
 PACE offers 100% financing for eligible improvements, a repayment period of up to 20 years, and the reliability of pre-approved contractors.

 Dublin property owners have the choice to work with:

 - Energy Efficiency Equity